How to Feel More Secure in Your Relationship

 How Insecurity Can Ruin a Relationship

 To be clear: Having feelings is 100% okay.
 Nothing bad is going to happen to you, or your relationship, or anyone else because you have feelings of anxiety or insecurity.
-The only time relationship problems occur as a result of feelings is when your feelings turn into behaviors.
+The only time relationship problems occur as a result of feelings like insecurity is when your feelings turn into behaviors.

 If people who feel insecure, anxious, jealous or threatened don’t have strategies to soothe themselves and address their feelings openly with their partner, and have those conversations lead to positive changes in the relationship, then their feelings can lead to behaviors that can harm the relationship.
 Some people lash out in anger when they perceive emotional danger, or if they think their partner is being hurtful to them.
 Often, people who feel insecure will attempt to control their partner’s behaviors in efforts to reduce their own anxiety.
 Many insecure people will hound their partners for information about the situations they feel worried about.
 Still others will withdraw, preemptively, as a way of protecting themselves from the rejection they anticipate.